enableiot/iotkit-samples/README.md

 Where:

-* n - the component name ("Temperature", "Humidity", "Weight", "Force", etc.)
+* n - the sensor name ("Temperature", "Humidity", "Weight", "Force", etc.)
-* t - is the component type of data this source generates (This should be one of the Component Type defined in your account Catalog available in the [iotkit-dashboard](https://dashboard.enableiot.com))
+* t - is the sensor type of data this source generates (This should be one of the Component Type defined in your account Catalog available in the [iotkit-dashboard](https://dashboard.enableiot.com))

-> The registration needs to be performed only once for each new metric
+> The registration needs to be performed only once for each new sensor

 ### Data Submission

-Once the metric has been registered, you can send your observations for that metric to the cloud.
+Once the sensor has been registered, you can send your observations for that sensor to the cloud.
 Everything else will be provided by the agent before your message is relayed to the cloud.
 Regardless of the protocol used, the `iotkit-agent` expects the inbound message to be in following format:

-    { "s": "Temperature", "v": 26.7 }
+    { "n": "temp sensor", "v": "5", "on": 1401893417000}

 Where:

-* s - is the metric name which was previous registered
+* n - is the sensor name which was previously registered
-* v - is the value of this measurement
+* v - is the value of this observation
+* on - optional: the observation timestamp

 ## Protocol-specific API